ju4n-avendanoa/EcommerceAPI/README.md

 EcommerceAPI is a RESTful API for managing an e-commerce application.
 It provides endpoints for managing products, orders, and user authentication.

+**Please note that this project is currently under construction and may not be fully functional.**

 ## Features

 - User authentication and authorization.